Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 2. Navigate to your project folder and run `git init` to start version control
 3. Create a **README.md** file and paste in the instructions that Gemini created for running your project locally.
 4. Create a **product-requirements.md** file.
 This file should contain your project description.
 It is possible to get really elaborate with this, but a good place to start is by pasting in the Jira story you are working on or the text from a prompt that worked really well for you in Gemini.
 5. Create a **design-path.md** file to serve as a reference and record of your design decisions.
 This helps maintain context between sessions as well as tools.
-This can also help you recover when you need yo restart chat sessions.
+This can also help you recover when you need to restart chat sessions.
 This file can be kept up to date automatically by Cursor.
 I prefer this method to creating a Cursor rule for design context.
 Cursor is good at curating what context it needs from this file at the right time and using it to inform prompts.
 6. Copy your code from Gemini into a local file.

 Your project should look something like this: